 Combine New Year’s Resolutions

-Among Americans making resolutions this New Year’s, 12% are resolving to lose weight in 2016, according to a Marist College survey, while 9% are determined to exercise more and another 9% aim to improve their overall health.
+Among Americans making New Year’s resolutions, 12% resolved to lose weight in 2016, according to a Marist College survey, while 9% are determined to exercise more and another 9% aim to improve their overall health.
 Meanwhile, 7% will try to spend less or save more money.

 For those of us looking to do all of the above, Qapital’s saving rules come in handy.
 The app uses IFTTT (“if-this-then-that”) functionality that integrates with popular apps and social media platforms to make logic-based connections between your actions and your money.
 So, for example, you could have the app save $2 for you anytime you tweet or post an Instagram photo with a certain hashtag.